tue-bmd/zea/README.md

 the use of the `--from-history` flag leaves out dependencies and creates a cleaner export file.
 Also, the environment file will work across different platforms as a result of this.

 ## Data

+### Data paths
+In order to use this repository and point to the correct data paths, you can enter the location of your dataroot in the [`common.py`](common.py) file.
+It is possible to add multiple devices / platforms per user by means of if statements.
+The default location is `Z:\Ultrasound-BMd\data` which is the path to the data on the NAS.

 ### Datastructure
 This repository can support multiply datastructures [TODO: insert which], but the preferred way makes use of the `hdf5` file format and is structured as follows:
 ```